 Our Hitachi Altaire is a high field open MRI so it provides excellent image quality in a very open and non-claustrophobic environment.
 Our equipment was recently upgraded with enhanced software, to improve image quality.

-Magnetic resonance imaging (MRI or MR) is one of the safest, most comfortable imaging techniques available.
+Magnetic resonance imaging (MRI) is one of the safest, most comfortable imaging techniques available.
 It combines a powerful magnet with an advanced computer system and radio waves to produce accurate, detailed pictures of organs and tissues in order to diagnose a variety of medical conditions.

 Common uses of this procedure